-\dagger Referral with a score of ${\geq}10$ corresponds to doubling of lifetime risk for breast cancer (22%).
++ Referral with a score of ≥ 10 corresponds to doubling of lifetime risk for breast cancer (22%).

-cases of breast cancer in the family, 1 or more family members with 2 primary types of BRCA-related cancer, and Ashkenazi Jewish ethnicity.
+bers with 2 primary types of BRCA-related cancer, and Ashkenazi Jewish ethnicity.
 The USPSTF recognizes that each risk assessment tool has limitations and found insufficient comparative evidence to recommend one tool over another.
 The USPSTF also found insufficient evidence to support a specific risk threshold for referral for testing.